Flesh and Stone: Plot

 The Eleventh Doctor, Amy, River, Father Octavian, and Octavian's surviving clerics escape the approaching Weeping Angels when the Doctor destroys the gravity globe illuminating the cave they are in, allowing them to jump up into the artificial gravity of the crashed starship Byzantium.
 They scramble inside as the Angels start to follow, and the Doctor directs the group to the ship's oxygen factory, a forest contained within the ship.
 As they pass the primary flight deck, the Doctor notices a crack in its wall just like the one in Amy's bedroom is leaking time energy from the end of the universe that the Angels are being drawn to.

 Amy starts becoming more afflicted by the image of the Angel in her eye, and the Doctor instructs her to keep her eyes closed, preventing her from seeing it.
 Octavian has the clerics guard Amy while he, the Doctor and River make for a secondary flight deck on the other side of the oxygen factory.
-During this, the Doctor learns that River is Octavian's prisoner, and is promised a full pardon if she helps capture the Angel.
+During this, the Doctor learns that River is Octavian's prisoner and has been promised a full pardon if she helps capture the Angel.
 Octavian is killed by an Angel but this allows the Doctor and River to enter and secure the flight deck.
 They analyse the crack and confirm that the leaking energy came from an explosion in time, and they narrow the date of the explosion's epicenter to Amy's home time.

 Meanwhile, the Angels start to move away from the flight deck room.
 The clerics are erased from time by the crack as it grows wider.
 River teleports Amy to the secondary flight deck, rescuing her from the Angels.
 The Angels' energy drain of the Byzantium engines cause the artificial gravity to fail, and the Angels fall into the crack.
 The crack closes, as the Angels are a sufficiently complex event in space and time to do so.
 Because the Angel that infected Amy has been erased from time, she is no longer afflicted by it.

-River is taken back into custody.
-Amy asks the Doctor to take her back to Earth on the day he took her, and she shows him that she is to be wed the next day.
+River is taken back into custody, but tells the Doctor that they will meet again "when the Pandorica Opens".
+Amy asks the Doctor to take her back to Earth on the day he took her, and she shows him that she is to be wed the next day, before she tries to seduce him.
 The Doctor believes the cracks are related to Amy herself, and he brings her inside the TARDIS to "get [her] sorted out".